Editor’s Note: I updated this post on June 7, 2021 to make it a bit more accurate.

 But first the facts.

-Repeat TCPA player Todd Bank was hanging out at his mom’s house on a blistering hot Friday afternoon in New York back in August, 2019.
+Repeat TCPA player Todd Bank was at or near his mom’s house on a blistering hot Friday afternoon in New York back in August, 2019.
 The phone rings.
-Perhaps excited to set up his latest TCPA suit, Bank rushes to the phone to answer it.
 Turns out it was GoHealth (allegedly) calling to offer his mother a Medicare supplement.

 Aghast that Defendant (or someone on its behalf) would call his mother’s phone to offer timely and important information potentially impacting her health, a month later—in September 2019—Bank sues GoHelath in connection with that one little phone call.

-It is unclear whether Bank ever told his mother about the phone call or his intention to sue GoHealth for receiving a call intended for her.
+It is unknown whether Bank ever told his mother about the phone call or his intention to sue GoHealth for receiving a call intended for her.
 It is also unalleged whether his mother–the party to whom the call was addressed–wanted the call.
+(He did, however, allege that no one had consented to the call.)

-So, although the Plaintiff answered a call that was plainly intended for his mother on a phone line that belonged to his mother, the Court, nonetheless, found he had standing to sue because he received a call on her number that he didn’t want.
+So, although the Plaintiff answered a call that was plainly made to his his mother’s phone, the Court, nonetheless, found he had standing to sue because he received a call on her number that he didn’t want.

 Let that sink in.